ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 ## best Az serveless technology for your business scenario
 ## best tools to help organizations build better solutions
 ## best tools for managing and configuring Az environment
+Azure Advisor: available for **free** and provides
+- solutions to improve cost-effectiveness, performance, high availability, reliability, and security
+- cannot file a cap relaxation request for resource limit
+- access the Advisor using the Azure portal, the Azure command line interface (CLI), or the Advisor API.
+- configure alerts to automatically notify you of new recommendations
+- doesn't provide a way to improve the security of your Azure Active Directory (Azure AD) environment.
+Azure Active Directory has a function called Identity Protection, which allows you to obtain analysis information on the security structure of your organization.
+It helps you identify potential attacks and understand the effectiveness of your policies.

 ## best monitoring service for visibility, insight and outage mitigation

 # Part 4: Describe general security and network security features